Amund-Fremming/tero-platform/Tasklist.md

 - [x] Setup db handlers
 - [x] Implement core
 - [x] strategy for removing no longer used slugs
+- [ ] Strategy for cron job, could be errors that make keys stay forever

 **Admin**
-- [ ] Delete games
+- [x] Delete games
-- [ ] Endponints for user history, how many active last week, last month and today
+- [x] Endponints for user history, how many active last week, last month and today
 - [ ] Endpoints for fetching logs based on time or ceverity
 - [ ] Possibility to view config like redirect (for debugging)